vaskol/SMS-Sending-Service/README.md

 # To install the SMS Sending Service:
 Clone this repository to your local machine.
-Open the SMSSendingService.csproj file in Visual Studio and add the project below TestSMSProject.csproj.
-Ensure you have set up the database, according to the script.
+Go to the Package Manager Console and type the following two instructions:
+   Add-Migration InitialCreate
+   Update-Database
+This will create the database.

-Run the project by pressing F5 or clicking the "Play" button in Visual Studio.
+Run the project by pressing F5 or clicking the "Play" button in Visual Studio and use Postman in order to make some CRUD operations.
 # Usage

 To use the SMS Sending Service, you can send a POST request to the /api/sms endpoint with a JSON payload containing the Number and Message properties of the SMS message you want to send.
 The service will automatically choose a vendor to send the message through based on availability and cost.